Litmus

 Litmus is a water-soluble mixture of different dyes extracted from lichens.
-It is often absorbed onto filter paper to produce one of the oldest forms of pH indicator, used to test materials for acidity.
+It is often absorbed into filter paper to produce one of the oldest forms of pH indicator, used to test materials for acidity.
 In an acidic medium, blue litmus paper turns red, while in a basic or alkaline medium, red litmus paper turns blue.
 In short, it is a dye and indicator which is used to place substances on a pH scale.

 History

 The word "litmus" comes from the Old Norse word "litmosi" meaning "colour moss" or "colouring moss".
-The word is attested only in one Mediaeval source, a Norwegian law codex from 1316 in a chapter on customs and excise duties on pelts and furs.
-About 1300, the Catalan physician Arnaldus de Villa Nova began using litmus to study acids and bases.
+The word is attested only in one Medieval source, a Norwegian law codex from 1316 in a chapter on customs and excise duties on pelts and furs.
+Circa 1300, the Catalan physician Arnaldus de Villa Nova began using litmus to study acids and bases.